MystenLabs/deepbookv3/packages/deepbook/move-docs/governance.md

 Increase the voting power available.
 This is called by the state during an epoch change.
 The newly staked voting power from the previous epoch is added to the governance.
-Validation should be done before calling this funciton.
+Validation is done before calling this funciton.

 <pre><code><b>public</b>(<b>friend</b>) <b>fun</b> <a href="governance.md#0x0_governance_increase_voting_power">increase_voting_power</a>(self: &<b>mut</b> <a href="governance.md#0x0_governance_Governance">governance::Governance</a>, voting_power: u64)